bespokegear/4BikePedalPowerChallenge/README.md

 The race will start by pressing the GREEN button (or A on remote).
 A reset can be performed at any time by pressing RED button (or B on remote)

-Serial Data: 'aRESET'
+> Serial Data: "aRESET"

 We want to give a 5...4...3..2...1..
 Countdown on the timer.

-Serial Data: '''"aSTART"'''
+> Serial Data: "aSTART"

 Timer will then start to count down from (say) 30 Seconds in 0.1 Second intervals.